 “We’re Going on a Bear Hunt is a familiar story which is helpful for our pupils at Wood Bank Special School in Halifax,” says Tracy, who is pictured above, “Every child is so different and we love the flexibility of the Story Massage programme of ten strokes.
 This means that we can personalise the massage session taking into account different preferences for the strokes, varying pressures and positions.
 We encourage our children to respond and feedback about the session, and it always so rewarding when they express their needs – either verbally or non-verbally.”

-Tracy says that the deep pressure of strokes such as The Drum and The Squeeze are great moves for autistic children seeking proprioception.
+Tracy says the deep pressure of strokes such as The Drum and The Squeeze are great moves for autistic children seeking proprioception.
 Some prefer more gentle strokes such as The Circle.
-“We use the same story but change the strokes so that every child has the most beneficial experience for them,” she says, “And we have had some really positive responses and wow moments during Story Massage sessions.
+“We use the same story but change the strokes so that every child has the most beneficial experience for them,” she says, “And we have had some really positive responses and ‘wow’ moments during Story Massage sessions.
 It is such a fun and inclusive programme.
-We record each session – and we are seeing such progress.”
+We record each session – and we are seeing wonderful progress.”

 Benefits of Story Massage for Children with Special Educational Needs